 It's never too early to craft a unique personal brand.
 That's the kind of thing that really sings to recruiters, plus it shows a fluency with valuable social media platforms.
 Use your favorite apps to create a platform and an atmosphere around yourself and your particular skills and interests.
 And use web software and blog sites to showcase your best accomplishments online.
 Think of it as an online portfolio — no matter what your field.

 And keep it professional.
-Double-check your e-presence with the help of a site like Reppler.com.
-Then get involved in any important discussions in your chosen field.
+Double-check your e-presence, and then get involved in any important discussions in your chosen field.